amaglamatedclyde/tidy_data_class_project/README.md

 * To create the final table of interest, we group the set of variables-of-interes by activity and subject.
 We then calculate the mean for activity variables across all subjects.
 This is supplied as the summary_table.

+* Finally, we eliminate periods and uppercase letters and we collapse the class inheritance structure of the summary_table to data.frame

 Note that there are optional lines to clean-up the environment by deleting interemediate variables after they are no loner needed.